syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts/Chart-Plot-Area.md

 documentation: UG
 ---

-# Plot Area
+# Chart Plot Area

 The plot area refers to the region that represents the plotted data in a chart.
-Using Syncfusion [.NET Core Word (DocIO)](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) library you can customize the **plot area** in the chart.
+Using DocIO, you can **customize the plot area in the chart**.

 ## Customization of Border